This epic boardwalk is the ultimate fall hike in Ontario

 If you're looking for a chance to see some gorgeous fall colours, it pays to seek out the most scenic trails in Ontario.
 This trek through Algonquin's stunning wilderness might be one of the best places to absorb autumn's splendour.

-The magnificent Spruce Bog Boardwalk Trail is located just off the Highway 60 corridor, which is famous for its brilliant displays of fall colours.
-The 1.5 kilometre routes snakes through some of the most beautiful terrain in the park.
+The magnificent Spruce Bog Boardwalk Trail is located just off the Highway 60 corridor, and is famous for its brilliant displays of fall colours.
+The 1.5-kilometre routes snakes through some of the most beautiful terrain in the park.

-While the changing leaves are obviously a huge attraction each autumn, visitors can also admire the small, sheltered ponds, and spruce bogs for which the trail is named.
+While the changing leaves are obviously a huge attraction each autumn, visitors can also admire the small, sheltered ponds and spruce bogs for which the trail is named.

 One of the best parts of the boardwalk trail is its length.
 Under two kilometres, it can be completed by even the most amateur of hikers.
 It's also wheelchair accessible for the entire length.